samuelblack11/samuelblack11/README.md

 <h2>Supply Chain Innovation & Full Stack Engineering with Sam</h2>

-Driven by a sense of urgency and continuous learning, I combine full stack software engineering with a strong foundation in supply chain analytics.
+Driven by a sense of urgency and continuous learning, I combine full stack software engineering with a strong foundation in supply chain and data analysis.
 My passion for technological trends has fueled my dynamic journey across these fields over the past five years, applying cutting-edge techniques both professionally and in personal projects.

 ---
-I'm a Senior Manager of Supply Chain Analytics with 5+ years of experience working independently and leading teams for medium-sized businesses.
+I'm a supply chain leader with 5+ years of experience working independently and leading teams for medium-sized businesses.
 My strong operations background in fast-paced environments has honed my technical and analytical skills, making me highly detail-oriented and efficient in problem-solving.
 Outside of my professional role, I apply my expertise to full stack software development for mobile and desktop applications, continuously learning and experimenting with new technologies in passion projects like those listed below.
-Feel free to message me on <a href="https://www.linkedin.com/in/sam-black-26046343/">LinkedIn</a>  to learn more or explore opportunities to collaborate.
+Feel free to message me on <a href="https://www.linkedin.com/in/samuel-black-cscp-26046343/">LinkedIn</a>  to learn more or explore opportunities to collaborate.

 <h2>Languages</h2>
 <p align="left">